 University of Bath

-Selection will be based on the supporting statements submitted in your scholarship application and other contextual information, as provided in your application to study at Bath.
+Selection will be based on the information submitted in your scholarship application and other contextual information, as provided in your application to study at Bath.
 The selection panel will select applicants on behalf of the University, those deemed to be in greatest need will be selected in their discretion.
 The panel will take into consideration the following; barriers to accessing education, personal & financial circumstances, reasons for study, ambitions for the future, and how you will contribute to the University community.

 this is a competitive process and only two applicants will be successful